This Is How Tomorrow Moves

-This Is How Tomorrow Moves is the third studio album by the Filipino-English singer and songwriter Beabadoobee.
+This Is How Tomorrow Moves is the third studio album by Filipino and English singer and songwriter Beabadoobee.
 It was released by English independent label Dirty Hit on 9 August 2024.
 It features the singles "Take a Bite", "Coming Home", "Ever Seen", and "Beaches".
 “Real Man” was later released as the album’s fifth single.
 The album debuted at number one on the UK Albums Chart, making it her first to do so.

 Background and composition

 Beabadoobee had released two studio albums since 2020.
 With the release of This Is How Tomorrow Moves at age 24, critics started calling it her first "adult" album.
 The singer pivoted to new themes, moving away from the teenage angst on her previous records.
 It is primarily an indie rock record which incorporates dream pop and indie-pop heavily influenced by the early 2000s.

 Release

 On 9 May 2024, Beabadoobee released the album's lead single "Take a Bite" to moderate commercial success, peaking at number 68 on the UK Singles chart.
 She also announced a North American tour, starting in Philadelphia on 8 September 2024 and concluding in Los Angeles on 28 September 2024.
 On 5 June 2024, she released the album's second single, "Coming Home."
 On 11 June 2024, she announced a United Kingdom tour in support of the album, starting in Glasgow on 11 November 2024 and concluding in London on 21 November 2024.
 On 1 July 2024, the album's third single, "Ever Seen" was released.
 The album's final single, "Beaches" was released on 7 August 2024.